DragoniteSpam/GMBenchmark/readme.md

 ## Using it

 Clone the repository, open the GameMaker project, and run it.
-You'll see a pretty little UI and some data relatingn to the performance of different bits of code.
+You'll see a pretty little UI and some data relating to the performance of different bits of code.

 To add your own tests, go into the `GM_Benchmarks` and edit (or add to) the list of items in the `Benchmarks` array.